The Sidewalks of New York: Other commercial uses

 This song is sung by John Thackery (Clive Owen) while learning to ride a bicycle on The Knick, which is set in New York City in 1900.

 The song is also used in the first few scenes of the film adaptation of Mary Higgins Clark best selling novel, All Around The Town.

 A version by Blondie was used in the ending montage of the HBO drama The Deuce.

+There is a 1981 live album by Bob James recorded at different concert locations in New York City called All around the town.